rackerlabs/docs-cloud-dns/api-docs/v2/getting-started/name-server-setup.rst

 ``dns1.stabletransit.com`` and ``dns2.stabletransit.com`` name servers for the Rackspace public cloud.
-Because all Rackspace DNS has been consolidated under ``ns.rackspace.com`` and ``ns2.rackspace.com``, the ``stabletransit`` names now lso resolve to these name servers.
+Because all Rackspace DNS has been consolidated under ``ns.rackspace.com`` and ``ns2.rackspace.com``, the ``stabletransit`` names now resolve to these name servers.

 When |product name| domains are provisioned, the system, by default, adds name server records for ``ns.rackspace.com`` and ``ns2.rackspace.com`` to phase out